Use models in Model Garden

 # ]

 3. Deploy a model to an endpoint.
-Model Garden uses the default deployment configuration unless you specify additional argument and values.
+By default, Model Garden uses the default deployment configuration.
+You can override these defaults by specifying additional arguments.

 import vertexai